bisdreamz/neuron/README.md

 ## License

-[Add your license here]
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

 ---

-SimpleNet makes neural networks in Java simple, fast, and enjoyable.
-Whether you're building a quick prototype or a production system, SimpleNet provides the performance and ease of use you need.
+Neuron makes neural networks in Java simple, fast, and enjoyable.
+Whether you're building a quick prototype or a production system, Neuron provides the performance and ease of use you need.